weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 ## Checking your work

 After you've fixed the issue and tested it (Tests are critical!
-Never submit a change that hasn't been tested), and you should keep track of your progress using this command:
+Never submit a change that hasn't been tested), you can keep track of your progress using this command:

 ```
 git status
 ```

-It will show you which files are currently being modified and which branch you're working on.
+This will show you which files are currently being modified and which branch you're working on.

 ## Create a Pull Request

-A few considerations must be made before submitting a pull request.
-Your pull request will be merged more quickly if your branch is cleaned up.
+A few considerations must be made before submitting a Pull Request.
+Your Pull Request will be merged more quickly if your branch is cleaned up.

-If any commits to the `upstream main branch` have been made during the period you've been working on your changes, you will need to `rebase` your development branch so that merging it will be a fast-forward process without requiring any effort on conflict resolution.
+If any commits to the `upstream <default> branch` have been made during the period you've been working on your changes, you will need to `rebase` your development branch so that merging it will be a fast-forward process without requiring any effort on conflict resolution.

-Fetch the upstream main branch and update your local repository by following the [above](#using-git-cli) steps.
+Fetch the upstream master branch and update your local repository by following the [above](#using-git-cli) steps.

 Rebase your development branch if there were any new commits

 ```
 git checkout feature/newPage
-git rebase main
+git rebase <default>
 ```

-### Pull request process
+### Pull Request process

-Here are some general guidelines about how to submit a pull request:
+Here are some general guidelines about how to submit a Pull Request:

 * If you're making visual changes, include a screenshot of the affected element before and after

-* Please update the documentation if you change any user-facing functionality in Weaviate
+* Update the documentation if you change any user-facing functionality in Weaviate

-* Each pull request should implement one new feature or fix one bug.
-Submit multiple pull requests if you want to add or fix multiple items.
+* Each Pull Request should implement one new feature or fix one bug.
+Submit multiple Pull Requests if you want to add or fix multiple items.

 * Do not commit changes to files that are irrelevant to your feature or bug fix